 As a beginner or novice owner of a Working Cocker Spaniel puppy these are the areas of training that I would suggest you focus upon.

 You can see a more comprehensive set of commands for training a Cocker spaniel in this article.

 Training your Cocker Spaniel to walk on his lead

 The overriding instinct of all spaniel breeds is to hunt freely and chase the scent that is getting into their noses.
 To be restrained and controlled on a leash is an almost alien concept for all spaniels and, if your Cocker Spaniel is a working dog then that drive is even higher.

-I’ve always used slip leashes/leads for my spaniels as it means that they do not need to wear a collar.
+I’ve always used slip leads for my spaniels as it means that they do not need to wear a collar.
 I find that collars, especially for working dogs, can be dangerous and I don’t like them.
 Thankfully where I live working dogs are exempt from wearing collars – otherwise it’s a legal requirement.

-I would recommend that you use a slip leash, made of rope or cord, whenever you can safely and legally do so for your Cocker spaniel, they are lightweight and comfortable for the dog.
+I would recommend that you use a slip lead, made of rope or cord, whenever you can safely and legally do so for your Cocker spaniel, they are lightweight and comfortable for the dog.